-Right now, I use Rimo 600 sleeping pad made by Sir Joseph company, well-known for their high-quality gear.
-Also, I like the name :P
+Right now, I use Rimo 600 sleeping pad made by Czech company Sir Joseph, well-known for their high-quality gear.
+Also, won't deny it, I like their name :P

 Right now, I have several pieces from the Pinguin Quadri set.
 But if I went shopping now, I would buy Pinguin Solo as it's designed to fit in also a gas canister and stove.

 Gas canisterUsually you have to buy these in Georgia as you can’t bring gas canisters onto the plane.
 So you can’t be too picky and buy what’s available.
 Of course, no-name canisters are cheaper and last shorter, even when the weight is the same.

 How much gas will you need?
 As a rule of thumb, the average hiker "consumes" about 30 grams of gas per day - that’s enough to prepare one hot meal and several cups of tea.
 So plan accordingly.